If you’re thinking about traveling to Medellin, Colombia, on doing research you might have heard or even read some dangerous things about the city.

 The Antioquia region is bordered by many other regions, which are Choco, Caldas, Boyaca, Santander, Bolivar and Cordoba.

-Is Medellin worth visiting?
+Is visiting Medellin worth the risk?

-Yes!
+Yes 100%!
 If you are planning to trip to Medallo (the city’s nickname) as you do your research you will hear how the city has become one of Colombia’s most modern cities and is much safer than it used to be.

 Great weather, gastronomy, coffee shops as well as lots of cultural things to do are just some of the reasons why Medellin is worth visiting.